ThreatDataScience/blast3r/readme.txt

  --strike-download-url VAL              : The strike download url (default:
                                           https://getstrike.net/torrents/api/dow
                                           nload/%s.torrent)
- --target-directory (-td) VAL           : The directory which holds the target
+ --target (-t) VAL                      : The names of the target files to load --target-directory (-td) VAL           : The directory which holds the target
                                           files (default: targets/)
  --torrage-url VAL                      : The torrage url (default: